tbuttler/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 }

 ```
-- Beans defined in another @Configuration file can be injected using @Autowired annotation on field or setter level, cannot use constructors here
+- Beans defined in another @Configuration file can be injected using @Autowired annotation on field or setter level, since __Spring 4.3__ you can also use constructors here
+- classes annotated with @Configuration are also beans, and can therefore be injected into another @Configruation class
 - Another way of referencing beans from another @Configuration is to declare them as method parameters of defined beans in current config file
 ```java
 @Configuration